 - Pet Litter: 100%

-I tested the V10 on several types of debris on hard floors, to be more specific, laminate hard flooring, and it did a fantastic job at picking up surface debris.
-Let’s look at the before and after photos to see how the soft roller tool did on cleaning hard floors.
+I tested the V10 on several types of debris on hard floors, specifically laminate flooring, and it did a fantastic job of picking up surface debris.
+Let’s examine the before and after photos to see how the soft roller tool performed on cleaning hard floors.

-For the cleaning test, I used three different debris – coffee grounds, quinoa, and quaker oats.
-The V10 Absolute’s soft roller brush didn’t have any issues with cleaning these types of debris.
+For the cleaning test, I used three different debris: coffee grounds, quinoa, and Quaker Oats.
+The V10 Absolute’s soft roller brush had no issues with cleaning these types of debris.

 Sand on hard floor test

-This is a new test that I implement on all cordless stick vacuums I review to check how well it picks up sand on hard surfaces.
+This is a new test that I implement on all cordless stick vacuums I review to check how well they pick up sand on hard surfaces.
 For the Dyson V10, I experimented using the soft roller and torque drive attachments.

 The results were impressive as the V10 was able to pick up an average of 100% of sand using the soft roller and the torque drive tools.